Bonnie Leman

 Bonnie Lee Hale Leman (September 28, 1926 — September 4, 2010) was the founder of Quilter's Newsletter Magazine, the first quilting-focused magazine in the United States.
-She was also one of the first female magazine publishers in the country and was inducted into the Quilters Hall of Fame in 1982.
+She was one of the first women magazine publishers in the country and was inducted into the Quilters Hall of Fame in 1982.

 Early life and education

 She was born September 28, 1926, in Purdin, Missouri.
 Her parents were Rex and Laura Hale, and she had one brother, Roy.
 As a child, she was considered a good student and athlete.

 Bonnie Leman left home at the age of 16 to attend Park University.
 She graduated in 1947, at the age of 19, earning a degree in home economics with a minor in English.
 After graduating, she taught English and home economics to junior high students in Shannon City, Iowa and Abilene, Kansas, and received a teaching certificate while working.
 However, she found she did not enjoy her second teaching post, so she moved to Denver, Colorado with her brother.
 There, she worked as a waitress, then taught herself shorthand from a book at the Denver Public Library so that she could work as a secretary, and worked her way up to a production manager position at an electrical manufacturing company.
 She then moved to Washington, D.C. and worked as a secretary at the National Academy of Sciences before moving back to Denver to be nearer to her parents.

 She then began pursuing a teaching degree at the University of Denver.
-In 1954, she met her husband, George Leman, in the teaching master's program there, and they were married later that same year.
+In 1954, she met George Leman in the teaching master's program there, and they were married later that same year.